dy/spect/readme.md

 ## 🏛️ Concepts

-* Aspect is reactive function with data/effect react-compatible hooks, see [unihooks](https://ghub.io/unihooks).
+* Aspect is reactive function with react-compatible data/effect hooks, see [unihooks](https://ghub.io/unihooks).
-* Aspects are assigned to DOM in CSS fashion, allowing combinations (multiple aspects).
+* Aspects are assigned to DOM in CSS fashion, allowing multiple aspects and declarative sheets.
-* Aspect defines behavior, logic part, that way _separation of concerns_ and _progressive enhancement_ is achievable without wrappers, HOCs, contexts etc.
+* Aspect defines behavior, or component logic - that way _separation of concerns_ and _progressive enhancement_ are achievable without wrappers, HOCs, contexts etc.
 * Rendering is a side-effect, not the main effect.
 That allows render-less aspect, and enables any rendering lib as a base, eg. [lit-html](https://ghub.io/lit-html), [htl](https://ghub.io/htl) or [morphdom](https://ghub.io/morphdom).
+* 🥚 spect works with any installed hooks framework - [react](https://ghub.io/react), [preact](https://ghub.io/preact), [haunted](https://ghub.io/haunted) etc., with default fall back to [augmentor](https://ghub.io/augmentor).

 <!--
 ## Getting started